NIEM/NIEM.github.io/model/concepts/namespace/modeling/index.md

 A namespace should be designed so that its components are consistent, may be used together, and may be updated at the same time.

-## Target Namespace
+## Unique URI

 A target namespace acts as the unique ID for a namespace.

-### Unique

 Each namespace must have its own target namespace.
 This makes all schemas easy to reference individually and prevents one namespace from being defined across multiple files.

-### Absolute URI
+## Absolute URI

 A target namespace must be an absolute URI.
 Relative URIs are not allowed.
 An absolute URI, such as a URL or a URN, is universally identifiable.